kapouer/matchdom/README.md

 ## RepeatPlugin

-Most features of this plugin depend on DomPlugin, though it doesn't require it.
+Most features of this plugin depend on DomPlugin.

+Merging text documents without parsing xml or html is supported and

 ### filter at:selector:after:before